GLASS

 Middletown Arts Center offers art education in Painting, Drawing, Glass, Ceramics, Photography, Fiber, Enameling, Metalworking and more.
 The talented MAC instructors help hundreds of students each year to develop their artistic skill.
 Our annual exhibition showcases the best of the best of our students' work.

-Prospectus Available Soon
+Prospectus Available Soon.

-Pictured: Work by exhibiting artist, Tami Beale
+Pictured: High Country (Oil), by exhibiting artist, Chuck Marshall.

 Annual Photography + Digital Art Exhibition